Chia-Network/chia-operator/docs/chiawallet.md

 # ChiaWallet

-Specifying a ChiaWallet will create a kubernetes Deployment and some Services for a Chia wallet that connects to a local [full_node](chianode.md).
+Specifying a ChiaWallet will create a kubernetes Deployment and some Services for a Chia wallet that optionally connects to a local [full_node](chianode.md).
 It also requires a specified [Chia certificate authority](chiaca.md).

 Here's a minimal ChiaWallet example custom resource (CR):